niiknow/vestacp/README.md

 Enjoy!!!

 ## Release Notes
+1.3.0 - Update to postgresql-9.6, add pgaudit and postgis geo extension.

-1.1.9 - Update to be more secure and compliance.
+1.2.1 - Update to be more secure and compliance.
 A bunch of security issues discovered during the holidays were patched by various vendors including cpu (meltdown & spectre) and .net core issues:

 ```
 - php 5.6 v8js no longer supported due to security issues resulting in older v8 deprecation.